You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Experiment

 \subsection{Dataset and Evaluation Metrics}

-This study utilizes two datasets for training and evaluating: the E2E and the Viggo datasets.

-The E2E dataset \cite{novikova-etal-2017-e2e}, specifically designed for the restaurant domain, offers a data-driven approach for end-to-end natural language generation system training.
-The Viggo dataset \cite{juraska-etal-2019-viggo} targets open-domain dialogue systems in video game topics.
-The utterances cover 9 generalizable and conversational dialogue act types.
+The experiments are conducted on the E2E and ViGGO datasets.
+The E2E dataset \citep{novikova-etal-2017-e2e}, specifically designed for the restaurant domain, offers a data-driven approach for end-to-end natural language generation system training.
+The ViGGO dataset \citep{juraska-etal-2019-viggo} targets open-domain dialogue systems in video game topics, covering 9 generalizable and conversational dialogue act types.

-Our system's performance is assessed using a comprehensive set of metrics: BLEU \cite{papineni2002bleu}, METEOR \cite{lavie-agarwal-2007-meteor}, ROUGE \cite{lin-2004-rouge}, CIDEr \cite{vedantam2015cider}, and SER.
-SER (Slot Error Rate) measures the error rate of slot values in the generated text, which is especially important in task-oriented dialogue systems.